• Skip to main content

 Remember that every oven is different.
 It’s a great idea to use an oven thermometer to accurately monitor the oven temperature.
 Also, rotate your baking pans half way through the baking process.
 I carefully rotate each pan completely, and switch the bottom and top pans.
 This helps the cookies evenly bake.

-Grandma's molasses on butcher block
+Jar of Grandma's molasses on butcher block.

 Homemade Molasses Cookies are super simple to make and are perfect for the holidays!
 These Soft and Chewy Molasses Cookies are just like grandma’s!
 If you love this recipe, try Homemade Apple Pie, Caramel Apples, and Apple Crisp.